-During lockdown and the time that followed, I noticed how low the confidence was of the people around me.
-Friends were isolating themselves and forgetting how to reach out and connect, myself included.
-It reminded me of the time when my parents decided to move to a new town where I didn’t know a soul.
+During lockdown and the time that followed, I noticed the low confidence of the people around me.
+It reminded me of when my parents decided to move to a new town where I didn’t know a soul.

-I even forced myself, when starting new jobs, to go and knock on the CEO or MD’s door to say hi.
+When starting new jobs, I even forced myself to knock on the CEO or MD’s door to say hi.
 Of course, my heart would be beating out of my chest, but I did it anyway.
 And I was always greeted kindly and even received the best coffee…

 I am sure that, just like me, you have many confidence stories.
 Often, a lack of confidence is manifested as a different issue.
 Low confidence loves to masquerade as entirely other things.
 You can mitigate the problem if you learn what the signs are when they come and bite you on the bum and find ways to build on what you have, perhaps with the support of others.
 The lack of it can show up in many ways, including these things:

 Many people who aren’t confident often try to make up for it by being people pleasers.
-They find it difficult to put in strong boundaries and simply let others walk all over them.
-So instead of saying yes to what they want, they say yes to what others want.
+They find establishing strong boundaries difficult and letting others walk over them.
+So, instead of saying yes to what they want, they say yes to what others want.

 I think it means different things to different people in different situations.
-It is, I believe, highly personal and how you view it can have a big impact on the way you lead your life and business.
+I believe it is highly personal, and how you view it can greatly impact how you lead your life and business.

 Personal boundaries also teach others how to treat you – with respect and care.
 They encompass your feelings, thoughts, beliefs, choices, intuition, needs and wants.
 Your boundaries should stay firm and clear, though you can choose in what situations to allow them to be flexible.
 They aid you in discovering your true self and making sure you live life on your terms.
 They develop your self-awareness, confidence and self-respect.